 At the end of the year, EUR 20.5 million of the working capital facility was drawn, of which EUR 6.5 million drawn as collateral for guarantees issued as part of Quant's operations.
 As of the balance date, the unused facility amounted to EUR 1.8 million.
 The working capital facility is possible to utilize in many currencies and drawn loans run at variable rates for the loan period plus a margin that varies with the outcome of certain financial covenants.
 At year- end, the margin was 3.5%.
-Loans under the working capital facility mature according to initial loan period requested by Quant.
-Am for borrowing until the working capital facility's final maturity date on 30 December 2020.
+Loans under the working capital facility is final maturity date on 30 December 2020.
 The working capital facility is entered into by Quant AB and is secured with shares in subsidiaries, which are also jointly and severally liable for all obligations under facility agreement.
 The working capital facility is classified in its entirety as short-term loans and liabilities.